Homemade Chicken Enchiladas

-Why Wednesday night?
-Because this recipe is a meal planning dream.
+This recipe is a subscriber favorite and a meal planning dream.
 Monday night’s roasted chicken becomes Wednesday night’s enchiladas.
 If you’ve ever subscribed to The Fresh 20, you know we don’t repeat recipes.
-These Chicken Enchiladas were included in a Classic meal plan from October of 2015, and it’s still in rotation in my house and in the kitchens of our subscribers as an all-time favorite.
+These Chicken Enchiladas were originally included in a Classic meal plan, and it’s still in rotation in my house and in the kitchens of our subscribers as an all-time favorite.

 Mexican Comfort Food at Home